geoblacklight/geoblacklight.github.io/README.md

 	*   `/stylesheets`
 		*   `extra.css` : a CSS file that can define colors, fonts, and other customizations for the site

+     * `/docs`: technical documentation pages. **Note that this has the same name as the root folder for all the pages!** We use this name so that the documentation pages will appear in a subdirectory in the public site, i.e. geoblacklight.org/docs/metadata

 ### gh-pages branch